DiffOPF: Diffusion Solver for Optimal Power Flow: Numerical Experiments

 The multi-valued mapping of DiffOPF is benchmarked against a single-valued map, referred to as DeepOPF after the pioneering work in \cite{pan2020deepopf}.
 The two solvers have the same input-output relationship and are trained on the same datasets, but DeepOPF maps loads to dispatch setpoints deterministically.

-Working with DiffOPF, for each load instance, we sample 250 dispatch setpoints as warm starts for the load-flow problem \eqref{eq:pp_opt}, and then report the results for the best sample in terms of each metric in \eqref{metrics}.
+Working with DiffOPF, for each load instance, we sample 250 dispatch setpoints for the projection problem \eqref{eq:pp_opt}, and then report the results for the best sample in terms of each metric in \eqref{metrics}.
 The sampling time across all test cases does not exceed $2.3$ seconds per DiffOPF sample.
 When implemented on distributed computing nodes, all samples can be obtained at once, taking $2.3$ seconds in total.